 Applications open, limited spaces, sign up now!

-During 2021 NOFASD Australia will be coordinating a series of structured and guided support groups to facilitate information sharing among parents/caregivers who are living in Australia and supporting someone with diagnosed or suspected Fetal Alcohol Spectrum Disorder (FASD).
+In early 2022 NOFASD Australia is coordinating two free, online, structured and guided support groups to facilitate information sharing among parents/caregivers who are living in Australia and supporting someone with diagnosed or suspected Fetal Alcohol Spectrum Disorder (FASD).

 The evidence-based content has been developed in conjunction with Associate Professor Anita Gibbs (PhD) from the University of Otago who is an adoptive parent, social worker, and university academic.
 She has both lived experience and research knowledge of FASD.

-Two support groups will be starting in late July – on Tuesdays in the evening and on Wednesdays in the daytime.
-Participation is free, but participants are required to commit to all 7 sessions to gain full value from the training.
+Participation in the support group is free, but participants are required to commit to all 7 sessions to gain full value from the training.
 A certificate of completion will be sent at the conclusion.